 What exactly is a CRO?

-CRO is Conversion Rate Optimization.
+CRO is stands for Conversion Rate Optimization.
 On a website or mobile application, CRO improves the overall percentage of conversion.

 In the Conversion process, those users who visit a seller’s portal convert into potential consumers.
 As expected, the users may buy a specific product from the seller’s portal, thus transforming them into potential customers.